hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                     - last tests before release
                     - done by other (other than programmers)
                     - impacts final quality of product
+        - for open source Operating System
+            - ensure writer of test plan knows what he's doing
+            - he should be able to
+                - define aspects of OS to be tested
+                - define test methods
+                - use smartphone facilities
+                    - assing tasks to ensure smartphone functionality
+            - functionality of apps
+                - specific / custom written apps
+                - third party apps
+            - ability to multi-task
+            - test if sufficient memmory
+- test case
+    - white box testing
+    - black box testing
+        - advantages
+            - easy to use tested
+                - dont need to know how it works
+                - dont need programming knowledge
+            - can walk through app, as a normal user
+            - quicker development of test case
+                - tester only needs to look at GUI
+                - dont need to discover internal routes
+                - tests dont from POV of user
+                - can expose discrepencies in specification
+            - tests can be done by independent personell
+                - avoids developer bias
+            - test cases can be designed as soon as specification is complete
+        - disadvantages
+            - hard to design test cases
+                - as no clear test specification
+            - difficult script maintainance
+            - user interface changing due to testing
+            - scripts maybe fragile when working
+                - not the same GUI (for different tests)
+                - rendering may change
+            - doesnt test all internal pathways
+            - doesnt fully test software
+            - many program paths left untested
 - tester reporting error (report)
     - should have
         - purpose of test